catalyzeio/policies/source/sections/roles_policy.md

 11. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
 	1. Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
-	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Datica.
+	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Bind.
-	3. Mitigates, to the extent practicable, any harmful effect known to Datica of a use or disclosure of ePHI in violation of Datica’s policies and procedures, even if effect is the result of actions of Datica business associates, customers, and/or partners.
+	3. Mitigates, to the extent practicable, any harmful effect known to Bind of a use or disclosure of ePHI in violation of Bind’s policies and procedures, even if effect is the result of actions of Bind business associates, customers, and/or partners.

 12. Reports security efforts and incidents to administration immediately upon discovery.
-Responsibilities in the case of a known ePHI breach are documented in the [Datica Breach Policy](./#breach).
+Responsibilities in the case of a known ePHI breach are documented in the [Bind Breach Policy](./#breach).

 13. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
 	1. Latest malicious software or virus alerts;